Tustin/psn-php/pages/mydoc/first_login.md

 })(XMLHttpRequest.prototype.open);
 ```

-3. Navigate to <https://account.sonyentertainmentnetwork.com/> in your browser and open your browser's developer console (typically CTRL + Shift + J).
+1. Navigate to <https://account.sonyentertainmentnetwork.com/> in your browser and open your browser's developer console (typically CTRL + Shift + J).
-4. Paste the above Javascript into the console and then login.
+2. Paste the above Javascript into the console and then login.
-5. When it asks for your 2FA code, **DO NOT** enter it.
-Instead, look in the browser console window and you should see `found ticket b7aeb485-xxxx-4ec2-zzzz-0f23bcee5bc5`.
+3. After the login flow is completed, you should see a new log in the developer console that looks like: `found npsso <64 character code>`.
+Copy that 64 character code.
-6. Copy the above ticket (only the stuff after 'found ticket') and then login to the library like so:
+4. Login using the PHP code below:

 ```php
 require_once 'vendor/autoload.php';